FrancescoJonusDiamonds/EugeneTest/README.md

 another class will just make it taking again the given parameters and only execute array_replace() and then returning the array.
 It doesn't seem correct to do so.

+NEW NOTES FOR EUGENE

+I will create the two different classes that extend the interface (contract), as we said, and manage the logic to assign to them the correct values, included the ones stored in the .env configuration package.
+Also, I will create a PHPUnit test for one or both of them, and I will especially mock the creation of one of them, expecting to receive an object with the correct values taken from the .env package for that specific class.
+NOTE: I am still using the last 8.x version available for Laravel, not the new earlier versions of 9.x